dumbapple/CookingClubSite/README.md

-# ubc-cooking-club-website
+# CookingClubWebsite
-Website for UBC's Cooking Club.
+Website for UBC's Cooking Club

-Features components and animations from [MDBootstrap](https://mdbootstrap.com/).
+Features components and animations from MDBootstrap.
+Documentation can be found at https://mdbootstrap.com/.